dasteihn/minifftw/README.md

 - Calls FFTW and MPI methods mostly directly on the numpy arrays, should therefore be quite performant.
 - Behaves exactly like the real FFTW, when used in serial mode.
-- Is the only (?) python FFTW wrapper which allows you to use FFTW with MPI to distribute calculation effort, without you, the programmer, having to care about manually rebuilding your array.
+- Is the only (?)
+Python FFTW wrapper which allows you to use FFTW with MPI to distribute calculation effort, without you, the programmer, having to care about manually rebuilding your array.

 ### Disadvantages

-- This library is hacky: Each MPI process will contain the same array, therefore wasting memory.
+- This library is hacky: Each MPI process will contain the same array shortly after startup, therefore wasting memory.
 Only process with ID 0 will generate valid output, since it's the only one who posesses the whole valid array all the time.
-- Therefore, maximum array size is limited to a Node's maximum array.
+- Therefore, maximum array size is limited to a Node's maximum RAM – even if you'd get rid if the 2^31 limit.
 This wrapper can't do 'actual' distributed memory with gigantic arrays several TB large.
-- In MPI mode, the mfftw distributes slices of process 0's array to the worker processes via MPI - distributing those slices before executing and collecting the results after executing.
+- In MPI mode, the mfftw distributes slices of process 0's array to the worker processes via MPI - distributing those slices before execution and collecting the results after execution.
 This might become a bottleneck in simulations.
-- In MPI mode, each process has a comparatively small local array to work on, next to the passed numpy arrays.
-(Is going to get fixed in a future release.)

 ## Project Status